Critias: The Four Hundred

-Exile

-Alcibiades’ rapprochement with his fellow citizens was not to last.
-In 407, while commanding a fleet in the eastern Aegean, he temporarily handed over some of his ships to a subordinate, who proceed to instigate and then lose an encounter with the Spartan fleet in the area.
+Alcibiades' rapprochement with his fellow citizens was not to last.
+In 407, while commanding a fleet in the eastern Aegean, he temporarily handed over some of his ships to a subordinate, who proceeded to instigate and then lose an encounter with the Spartan fleet in the area.
 Alcibiades was held responsible and banished once again.
 As his advocate, Critias was subsequently banished as well, and he spent the next few years in Thessaly.

-While there, he was reported by Xenophon to be “setting up a democracy in Thessaly and was arming the serfs against their overlords”.
-Also, he “consorted with men subject to lawlessness rather than to a sense of justice”.
-Countering this, Philostratus said, “he rendered their oligarchies the more grievous by conversing with those in power there and by attacking all democracy.
-He slandered the Athenians, claiming that they, of all mankind, erred the most”.
+While there, he was reported by Xenophon to be "setting up a democracy in Thessaly and was arming the Penestae against their masters".
+Also, he "consorted with men subject to lawlessness rather than to a sense of justice".
+Countering this, Philostratus said, "he rendered their oligarchies the more grievous by conversing with those in power there and by attacking all democracy.
+He slandered the Athenians, claiming that they, of all mankind, erred the most".

 Tyranny of the Thirty

 After the battle of Aigospotami in 405, in which the Athenian fleet was destroyed, the city was besieged by the Spartans and eventually capitulated.
 The Spartans demanded that the city take down its walls, recall its exiles (oligarchic sympathizers all), and restore the ancient government – i.e., dismantle its democracy.
-At their “suggestion”, a ruling body of thirty governors was selected, mimicking Sparta’s own ruling board of thirty, the gerousia.
-Critias had returned from Thessaly as part of the recall of the exiles and now became one of the leaders of the “Thirty”.
+At their "suggestion", a ruling body of thirty governors was selected, mimicking Sparta's own ruling board of thirty, the gerousia.
+Critias had returned from Thessaly as part of the recall of the exiles and now became one of the leaders of the "Thirty".
 One source said that they also appointed five men to supervise this group, called ephors after the similar body at Sparta.
 Critias was one of the five.
 A third body was designated: the Three Thousand – those of the cavalry (hippeis) and infantry (hoplite) classes, who were allowed to keep their armor and weapons after the rest of the citizens had been forcibly disarmed.
-This body would constitute the “citizenry” of the new Athens.
+This body would constitute the "citizenry" of the new Athens.
 Socrates and Xenophon (our source for much of this history) were among this group.

 During the next few months, as the Thirty consolidated their hold on the institutions of government, they arrested, confiscated the property of, and summarily executed a wider and wider swath of Athenian citizens and resident aliens (metics).
 At every step, Critias was the leading advocate for more extreme levels of violence, to the point where he was getting resistance even from within the Thirty.
-The leading “moderate” was Theramenes, and his continued cautioning against the continuing destruction ultimately got him arrested and executed at Critias’ direction.
+The leading "moderate" was Theramenes, and his continued cautioning against the continuing destruction ultimately got him arrested and executed at Critias' direction.